-Alex Hammond, The Book of Chessmen, first edition 1950, Arthur Barker Ltd., London.
+Hammond, Alex, (1950); The Book of Chessmen, first edition, Arthur Barker Ltd., London.
 160 pages, including many illustrations.
 Many subsequent editions.
 This book was written by an eminent chess antiquarian of the London scene.

-Gareth Williams, Master Pieces, Apple /Quintet, London 2000 (various other editions), 160 pages.
-If there is s single book no chess collector can do without, it is this one.
+Williams, Gareth ; (2000); Master Pieces, Apple /Quintet, London 2000 (various other editions), 160 pages.
+If there is a single book no chess collector can do without, this is the one.
 Concise, with an immense horizon, it describes the development of chess pieces step by step with the history of chess, provides hundreds o lavish illustrations, all in a very readable text.
 In many different editions in various languages available.

-F. Lanier Graham, Chess Sets, Studio Vista, London 1968, 84 pages, hardcover with dust jacket.
+Lanier Graham, F. , (1968); Chess Sets, Studio Vista, London 1968, 84 pages, hardcover with dust jacket.
 Small volume in a culinary / hobby series of books, sketching the development of chess pieces over time.
 Very good on modernist and designer chess sets.
 The author was curator of the design and architecture section in the NY Museum of Modern Art.

 Liddell, Donald M. (with the collaboration of G Pfeiffer and J. Manoury), (1937); Chessmen, Harcourt, Brace & Co., New York 1937.
 Very rare book, one of the first in modern times on collecting chess.
 Reedition in 1976, and 2008.
 Photopied by Ishi Press.